Section of the NRW state parliament, photographed from below

-Three questions for André Kuper, president of the state parliament of North Rhine-Westphalia
+3 questions for André Kuper, President of the NRW state parliament

 |

-The building of the Landtag, or state parliament, of North Rhine-Westphalia was officially opened on 2 October 1988.
-To celebrate its 35th anniversary, it hosted a Parliament Night, which attracted 4,500 visitors to the Rhine-side building.
-The event featured a varied cultural programme that included saxophonist Lennart Allkemper, soul musician BB Thomaz and Japanese magician Yuta Maruyama.
-Since 2018, the state parliament has also regularly organised the Parliament Talks, first inaugurated by its president, André Kuper.
-Previous participants have included notable public figures such as journalists Ulrich Wickert and Dunja Hayali, and former German President Joachim Gauck.
-The topics range from antisemitism and the future of federalism to hate speech on social media.
-We asked André Kuper three questions about the Landtag and Düsseldorf.
+The NRW state parliament was officially inaugurated on October 2, 1988.
+It is now celebrating its 35th anniversary.
+A long parliamentary night was held to mark the anniversary, attracting 4,500 visitors to the Rhine.
+The cultural program was diverse, with guests including saxophonist Lennart Allkemper, soul musician BB Thomaz and Japanese magician Yuta Maruyama.
+A constant feature of the state parliament are the parliamentary talks, which were initiated in 2018 by André Kuper, President of the NRW state parliament, and have already hosted public figures such as Ulrich Wickert, Dunja Hayali and Joachim Gauck.
+The topics range from anti-Semitism to the future of federalism and hate speech on social media.
+We asked André Kuper three questions about the state parliament and Düsseldorf.

-Japanese magician Yuta Maruyama was one of the guests at Parliament Night.
+Japanese magician Yuta Maruyama was a guest during the long parliamentary night.

-André Kuper, president of the state parliament of North Rhine-Westphalia, stands in front of a wall in the colours of North Rhine-Westphalia: green, red and white.
+André Kuper, President of the NRW state parliament, stands in front of a wall in green, red and white, the colors of NRW.

-André Kuper, president of the state parliament of North Rhine-Westphalia.
+André Kuper, President of the NRW state parliament.

-There are all kinds of ways for people to see what goes on here.
-It is possible to watch plenary and committee meetings live, for example.
-And once a month, the Landtag is open to visitors on a Sunday.
-There are also special events for children, young people and refugees.
-If you are interested in visiting our state parliament you can find all the information required online.
-In addition to the various visitor programmes, you can also enjoy the building with a somewhat different atmosphere during Museums Night, International Children’s Day and Parliament Night.
+We offer visitors many opportunities to experience the state parliament.
+It is possible to follow plenary and committee meetings live.
+Once a month, the state parliament is open to visitors on Sundays.
+There are also special offers for children, young people, refugees and trainees.
+Anyone interested in visiting the state parliament can find all the information online.
+In addition to the visitor programs, you can also experience Parliament in a very special atmosphere during the Night of the Museums, World Children's Day or Parliament Night.

-Apart from the Landtag, what is your favourite place in Düsseldorf?
+Outside of the state parliament, what is your favorite place in Düsseldorf?

-For more information on visiting the state parliament, see landtag.nrw.de.
+More information about visiting the state parliament at landtag.nrw.de.

 Interview: Cynthia Blasberg